M-Traiki/Final_Project_Ironhack/README.md

 Users of this repository **must comply with StatsBomb’s data license** when redistributing, modifying, or using the data.

 The models, analyses, and derived outputs included here are based on this data but do **not** transfer ownership of the underlying data.

 ---

-## 🤝 Acknowledgements

-Special thanks to **StatsBomb** for providing high‑quality open football event data that makes research like this possible.

----